Tech-Mex6/100-DaysOfSwift/README.md

 Project 7 - Whitehouse Petitions: This project entails taking data from a website and parsing it into useful information for the user.
 Intro to JSON parsing and UITabBarController

-Project 8 - Swifty Words: Built entirely in code no storyboard.
+Project 8 - Swifty Words: Built entirely in code, no storyboard.
 It is a word game based on the popular indie game 7 Little Words.
 Users are going to see a list of hints and an array of buttons with different letters on, and need to use those buttons to enter words matching the hints.

 Project 9 - Grand Central Dispatch (GCD): You learn about GCD, quality of service queues, performSelector() and much more